benb0jangles/pythonecg/README.md

 ## Usage

-1. Connect an audio input device to your computer (microphone, line-in, etc.)
+1. Connect an ecg machine cro output to your computer (microphone, line-in, etc.)
 2. Launch the application
 3. Click "Start Tracing" to begin visualizing the audio signal
 4. Click "Stop Tracing" to halt the visualization